alexwcheng/fintech-retweetability/README.md

 #
 ### Conclusions

-To increase retweetability of tweets on Twitter, here are 3 recommendations to our fintech startup client:
+To increase retweetability, here are 3 recommendations to our fintech startup client:

 - **Focus on keeping "Tweet Character Length" around 140 characters.**
    - Note that Twitter has a maximum character count of 280 characters, so 140 is right in the middle.